ayechanst/platinum-eth/plat-eth/posts/simpleNFT.md

 ---
-title: "Simple NFT"
-subtitle: "The easiest it gets!"
+title: "🎟 Simple NFT Example"
+subtitle: "🎫 Create a simple NFT to learn basics of 🏗 Scaffold-ETH 2."
 data: "2024-04-20"
 ---

-# Simple NFT

 In this challege you will be sending yourself some NFT's.